Alshival-Ai/alshicrypt-multimodal/README.md

 ## Project workflow

-1. **Sample a random transform** – `alshicrypt.random_media_transform` builds invertible permutations and channel shuffles for both modalities.
+1. **Sample a random transform** – `alshicrypt.random_media_transform` builds invertible permutations and channel shuffles for both modalities, guaranteeing that the same transform object can be inverted exactly.
 2. **Create paired training data** – `train.py` or `alshicrypt.generate` load files from `samples/images` and `samples/audio/wav`, apply the transform, and serialize `(original, encrypted)` tensor pairs.
-3. **Train encryptor/decryptor models** – `alshicrypt.generate` builds two autoencoders (see `src/alshicrypt/model.py`) and optimizes them until they reach near-perfect reconstruction accuracy on the held-out data.
+3. **Train encryptor/decryptor models** – `alshicrypt.generate` builds two autoencoders (see `src/alshicrypt/model.py`) and optimizes them until they reach near-perfect reconstruction accuracy on the held-out data, leveraging the fact that every training example shares the same invertible transform.
 4. **Evaluate / demo** – `sample.py` demonstrates the tensor pipeline, while the generation script prints per-epoch reconstruction accuracy so you can judge when the model has fully learned the mapping.

 ## Repository guide